-While standing in the beautiful kitchen of the two bedroom, the representative asked me if I could see myself staying in a place like that.
-While I answered that I could, experience told me that there was a price attached to it and I expressed that cost was my main concern.
-His reply, interestingly, was to ask if me if I would become an owner if money wasn’t an option.
+While standing in the beautiful kitchen of the two-bedroom, the representative asked me if I could see myself staying in a place like that.
+While I answered that I could, experience told me that there was a price attached to it, and I expressed that cost was my main concern.
+His reply, interestingly, was to ask if I would become an owner if money wasn’t an option.

 Of course, who wouldn’t?

 If Money Wasn’t an Option

 After touring the rooms, we returned to the presentation area and I was asked if I thought WorldMark by Wyndham could work for me.

 I said it all depends on the price.

 Note: At this point the representative asked me to fill out a sheet so they could see what my specific numbers would be.
 Although he didn’t state it, what he was asking was for me to give my information so they could do a credit pull.
 I told him I had excellent credit and that I would give my information if and when I decided to make a purchase.
 I WAS NOT told they wanted to pull my credit until I asked, so be aware of this and read every document before signing or giving personal information.

 Without further ado, the representative presented a sheet with a breakdown of the total cost, down payment, monthly payment, and monthly taxes/maintenance fees for a 20,000 credit package (Silver tier).

 When that was too steep for my wallet, he presented another breakdown for a package of 12,000 credits (I’ll discuss cost later on), which was still too expensive for me.